Brian Victoria: Affiliation

 Victoria has taught Japanese language and culture at the University of Nebraska at Omaha, Creighton University, and Bucknell University in the United States and lectured in the Department of Asian Languages and Literatures at the University of Auckland.
 He was a senior lecturer in the Centre in Asian Studies at the University of Adelaide in South Australia.
 He has also been Yehan Numata Distinguished Visiting Professor, Buddhist Studies at the University of Hawaiʻi at Mānoa in Honolulu.

 From 2005 to 2013, he was a professor of Japanese studies and director of the Antioch Education Abroad “Japan and Its Buddhist Traditions Program” at Antioch University in Yellow Springs, OH.
 Since 2013, he is a Fellow at the Oxford Centre for Buddhist Studies at the University of Oxford and a visiting research fellow at the International Research Center for Japanese Studies in Kyoto.

 Zen at War

 First published in 1997, Zen at War is based on the work of Japanese scholars and Victoria's own studies of original Japanese documents.
 It describes the influence of state policy on Japanese Buddhism before and during WWII and conversely the influence of Zen philosophy on the Japanese military.
 The book has been hailed as a major contribution to a previously unexamined aspect of Japanese religious history, and criticized for imposing anachronistic values when evaluating the words and deeds of the time.
-The work was followed by others exploring the same theme, such as "Zen Terror in Prewar Japan" (2020).
+The work was followed by others exploring the same theme, such as Zen Terror in Prewar Japan (2020).

 Other works

+Brian Victoria also wrote articles concerning Buddhism at wartime in Japan for The Asia-Pacific Journal.

+He offered a critical perspective on the self-proclaimed pacifism of certain figures in Buddhism.